-Following the Division's approval, the applicant may dispose of the special waste at the designated facility.
-Final authority for disposal lies with the permitted facility.
-It has the right to refuse the special waste even though approval has been granted by the Division.
+Following the Division's approval, the applicant may dispose of the special waste or send the special waste for processing at the designated facility.
+Final authority to accept the special waste for disposal or processing lies with the permitted designated facility.
+A designated facility has the right to refuse the special waste even if approval has been granted by DSWM.

-The applicant must notify the Division in writing of any significant changes in the process that generates the waste or any significant changes in the amounts of and frequencies of the solid waste.
+The applicant must notify DSWM in writing of any significant changes in the process that generates the waste or any significant changes in the amounts of and frequencies of the solid waste.

-What Are The Division's Rights And Responsibilities After The Approval?
+What Are DSWM’s Rights And Responsibilities After The Approval?

-The Division of Solid Waste Management has the responsibility to give a notice of violation if the applicant has violated the conditions of the approval or has significantly changed the characteristics, amounts or frequencies of the special waste without notifying the Division.
-The Division has the right to revise and amend the regulations pertaining to special wastes when it is deemed necessary.
+The DSWM has the responsibility to give a notice of violation if the applicant has violated the conditions of the approval or has significantly changed the characteristics, amounts or frequencies of the special waste without notifying DSWM.
+DSWM has the right to revise and amend the regulations pertaining to special wastes when it is deemed necessary.

-It is the responsibility of the Division to regulate the disposal of solid wastes to protect public health and the environment.
-The Division of Solid Waste Management will notify the applicant and the facility of a denial if the Division determines that the facility cannot safely and effectively manage the special waste.
+It is the responsibility of DSWM to regulate the disposal of solid wastes to protect public health and the environment.
+DSWM will notify the applicant and the facility of a denial if DSWM determines that the facility cannot safely and effectively manage the special waste.

 Whom Do I Contact For Applications, Assistance And Other Sources Of Information?

-Applications and assistance can be obtained by contacting the appropriate Environmental Field Office.
-In addition, the UT Center for Industrial Services field office is available for assistance with applications and procedures for all environmental permits.
+Applications and assistance can be obtained by contacting the appropriate Tennessee Department of Environment and Conservation (TDEC) Environmental Field Office.
+In addition, the University of Tennessee (UT) Center for Industrial Services field office is available for assistance with applications and procedures for all environmental permits.